jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 ![1634229389.jpg](assets/images/1634229389.jpg)

 In this case the REGISTRY_URL should be `http://10.5.0.2:18081`.

 * **NGINX_PROXY_PASS_URL**

-The most important is attaching both the registry and registry URL to the same network (custom_bridge)!
-In this way containers can acceess each other inside this network with there name.
+The most important is attaching both the registry and registry-ui to the same network (custom_bridge)!
+In this way containers can access each other inside this network with there name.

 For better understanding please see the following examples: